 In the next set of lines of ‘Verses upon the Burning of our House, July 10th, 1666’, she jumps forward in time to the moments in which she passed by the “ruins” which were her house.
 When she sees what is left of her home she does feel “sorrow[ful]” Her eyes move over the areas in which she used to sit and lie.

 The speaker recalls “that trunk” and “that chest” which used to sit in her home.
 These are all physical parts of her home, things which are easily replaced.

 Nor bridegroom‘s voice e’er heard shall be.

-She continues on to lay out all the things she will never experience again.
-The speaker states how her “pleasant things” lie in “ashes” and she will no longer go and look at them.
+She continues to lay out all the things she will never experience again.
+The speaker states how her “pleasant things” lie-in “ashes” and she will no longer go and look at them.
 There is nothing left for her to see.
 Additionally, the home she used to live in will no longer play host to “guest” at the “Table.”
 There will be no more “pleasant talk” or retelling of past experiences.